lacogitolab/lacogitolab.github.io/content/_posts/2025-11-05-composable-intelligence.md

 Built upon representative carriers is a layer that performs Reactive Coupling.
-This conceptual layer is inspired by biological intelligence, where neurons can form new pathways or even new cells to create memories and neural activities.
+This conceptual layer is inspired by biological intelligence, where neurons can form new pathways or even new cells (a.k.a. neuroplasticity) to create memories and neural activities.
 In an abstract sense, a group of representative carriers together with their surrounding materials constitute a coupling structure that reacts to external stimuli.
 This fundamental idea challenges the current end-to-end training paradigm of artificial neural network architectures, such as GPT models.

 Reactive couplings are pervasive in biological systems and intelligence, yet they remain absent in current artificial intelligent systems.
 One main reason